 An MBA in supply chain management usually takes students about two years to complete.
 Different factors can have an impact on the amount of time it takes students to complete their program.
 Students can choose their enrollment type; either as a part-time or full-time student.
 Program lengths are usually based on full-time enrollment, so part-time students should expect to take longer than two years to complete their MBA in supply chain management.
 Credits vary depending upon the program, but most MBA in supply management degrees require about 45 credits.
 Many programs offer students the chance to double credits or take summer credits if they would like to finish their degree sooner.

 How Much Is an MBA in Supply Chain Management?

-The cost of an MBA in supply chain management varies; each program features its own tuition costs and tuition structures.
+The cost of a supply chain management MBA varies; each program features its own tuition costs and tuition structures.
 Many programs offer in-state and out-of-state tuition costs, while others offer one flat rate.
 Some programs even feature discounted tuition rates for online students or will grant them in-state cost since they will not be using on-campus resources.
 Military discounts are a feature that a lot of universities offer to active duty and veteran students.

 Aside from tuition, there are several other elements that can impact the cost of an MBA in supply chain management degree.
 Students will want to research room and board, and any additional fees required by the university, such as books, web programs, and other program materials,.